andgan/sexual_orientation_GWAS/README.md

-# sexual_orientation_GWAS
+# Reproduce all the main figures in the paper on the genetic basis of sexual orientation

-Repository to reproduce figures used in the paper on the genetic basis of sexual orientation
+This repository contains three folders: /data, /pgm, /fig